How to Plan the Best Trip to Waitomo

 - Take a road trip to waterfalls and the Middle-earth scenery of Piopio

-- Tackle the Timber Trail together
+- Cycle the Timber Trail together (on Viator and Tripadvisor)

 - Book yourselves in for a romantic meal in Waitomo Village.

-Honeymoon Accommodation in Waitomo
+Romantic Accommodation in Waitomo

 There are a few special places in Waitomo that set the tone right for couples, from boutique lodges to quaint B&Bs.
 There’s even a Hobbit Hole for a truly memorable stay.
-Check out our top recommendations for couples in the 5 Best Romantic Accommodation in Waitomo.
+Check out our top recommendations for couples in the 5 Best Romantic Accommodations in Waitomo.